canonical/indico-operator/docs/how-to/configure-the-external-hostname.md

-# How to configure external hostname
+# How to configure the external hostname

 This charm exposes the `site_url` configuration option to specify the external hostname of the application.